rotsix/bin/README.md

 # bin

-Here is some small scripts I use.
+Here are some small scripts I use.

 ## todo
 Small todo list in python 3.6+.